-The amount of time you spend signed off work will depend on many factors.
+The amount of time you spend signed off work with stress will depend on many factors.
 This includes what might be causing the illness, how well you’re dealing with it, and what your job entails.
+T

 Rights When Signed off Work with Stress

 The most important thing to understand is that you have the right to take time off work with stress.
 Your statutory employment rights are not affected by taking time off for your mental health.